Differentially Private Federated Learning: A Systematic Review: Open Challenges and Future Direction

 \subsection{User-Level DP in HFL}

 We have discussed the sample-level and client-level of DP as above, but in many scenarios, there are many users in a client and individual user may contribute multiple samples or records.
 For example, in a hospital, a patient may have multiple medical records.
 So, For each hospital, the goal of user-level DP is to hide the presence of a single user, or to be more specific, to bound the influence of any single user on the learning outcome distribution (i.e. the distribution of the model parameters).
 So, in a user-level DP scenario, we need to capture the collection of all data points associated with a user.
 We can consider a dataset with $m$ users and $n$ samples, where $m \leq n$.
-Therefore, individual users can have multiple data samples.Therefore, based on the differential neighboring datasets held by data owners, we can get the notion of UL-DP in HFL as follows.
+Therefore, individual users can have multiple data samples.
+Therefore, based on the differential neighboring datasets held by data owners, we can get the notion of UL-DP in HFL as follows.

 \begin{definition} ({\bf User-level DP (UL-DP)}).
 Under UL-DP, two datasets $D$ and $D^{\prime}$ are neighbouring if they differ in all samples (records) from a single user. (either through addition or through removal). \end{definition} In UL-DP, allowing users to contribute a large number of data samples, even if most contribute only a few, may eventually introduce excessive noise to protect against minority outliers.
 On the other hand, restricting users to make only small contributions can maintain a lower level of noise but may discard a large amount of surplus data, introducing bias.
-Some related research has investigated user-level considerations in tasks such as mean estimation, linear regression and experience risk minimisation~\cite{epasto2020smoothly,liu2020learning,levy2021learning}.
-However, there are currently no articles addressing this issue in the context of federated learning.
+Some related research has investigated user-level considerations in tasks such as mean estimation, linear regression and experience risk minimization~\cite{epasto2020smoothly,liu2020learning,levy2021learning,kato2024uldp}.
+Although \cite{kato2024uldp} represents the pioneering work on UP-DP in FL, this field is still underexplored.